 Charly Lester is a trained journalist and award-winning serial entrepreneur.
 She is the author of two marketing books for start-ups.
 She now works as a freelance marketing consultant, specialising in start-ups.

 Charly’s marketing successes with The Dating Awards and Lumen have led her to be a sought after advisor for start-ups across a range of different industries.
+She currently works an advisor for a number of different apps and lifestyle brands.

 Charly teaches regular business classes at the Guardian, and is the author of two business books – The Female Entrepreneur and Modern Marketing for Start-Ups.
 Outside of dating Charly is a huge advocate for female entrepreneurship, and co-founded of ‘A League of Her Own’ – an online training platform for early stage entrepreneurs.
 Charly is an Ambassador for the rape charity Survivors Manchester, and a Community Governor at Kendrick School in Reading.